-Two and a half years later, in spring 1881, Vincent again visited the museum.
+Two and a half years later, in the spring 1881, Vincent visited the museum once more.
 By then, the collection had moved to another building nearby.
 Vincent viewed the annual exhibition of the royal Belgian watercolour society.
-Vincent found the show interesting and was particularly impressed by the Dutch artists.
-Fishing boat and horseman by Willem Hendrik Mesdag (1831–1915), in particular, captivated him:
+He found the show interesting and was particularly impressed by the Dutch artists.
+Fishing boat and Horseman by Willem Hendrik Mesdag (1831–1915) captivated him in particular: